 Stevenson said federal agencies also will need to establish a point person to communicate with Urban Indian organizations.
 The point person should not only relay information but also be in a position to affect change, she added.

 “If you have people on there that are just there to listen and relay information, that’s really insufficient,” Stevenson said.
-“You need to have people there who can agree to make commitments on behalf of Indians.”
+“You need to have people there at the table who can agree to make commitments on behalf of the administration.”